-Welcome to the 2012-2013 school year!
-I hope you had a fun summer and are now ready for another great year.
+Welcome to the 2014-2015 school year!
+I hope you had a productive summer and are now ready for another great school year.

-This school year, more than 40,000 students, age kindergarten through 12th grade, will walk through the front doors of their schools to begin the school year.
-As one of those students, you are now eligible to take advantage of a multitude of wonderful educational opportunities provided within the Escambia County School District.
+As a student in the Escambia School District, you are now eligible to take advantage of a multitude of wonderful educational opportunities provided within the Escambia County School District.
 The start of each school year is exciting because of the renewed energy and all the possibilities that working together provides.